samuel-jimenez/GramEditor/docs/src/languages/ruby.md

 ## Debugging

 The Ruby extension provides a debug adapter for debugging Ruby code.
-Tehanu's name for the adapter (in the UI and `debug.json`) is `rdbg`, and under the hood, it uses the [`debug`](https://github.com/ruby/debug) gem.
+Gram's name for the adapter (in the UI and `debug.json`) is `rdbg`, and under the hood, it uses the [`debug`](https://github.com/ruby/debug) gem.
 The extension uses the [same activation logic](#language-server-activation) as the language servers.

 ### Examples